 The philosophical argument begins with Plato, who first contrasted the communicative characteristics of writing to speech and so began the tradition of media critique 2500 years ago.
-His critique echoes still in Heidegger and Lyotard who identify the digital encoding of information in computers as the source of their dehumanizing effects.
+His critique echoes still in Martin Heidegger and Jean-François Lyotard who identify the digital encoding of information in computers as the source of their dehumanizing effects.
 This argument culminates finally in the attack on online education for substituting computers for humanistic understanding.
-But the notion that the use of computers will somehow bias language and learning toward the strictly functional or technical is wildly off the mark.
-The deterministic hypothesis on which this notion rests has been refuted by the predominantly informal communicative usages of computer networks.
+But the notion that the use of computers will somehow bias language and learning toward the strictly technical is off the mark.
+The deterministic hypothesis on which this notion rests has been refuted in practice by the predominantly informal communicative usages of computer networks.
 To judge by the results users have had as much impact on computers as computers have had on users.